HicResearch/TREEHOOSE/doc/deployment/Step6-DeployBackupComponent.md

    Click on the volume-id again, navigate to Tags and confirm that a tag with Key `backupVolume` and Value `true` is present.

-1. Now navigate to [AWS Backup](https://eu-west-2.console.aws.amazon.com/backup/home?region=eu-west-2#/) console.
-Click on `Protected resources` and confirm that the volume-id noted earlier appears there.
+1. Now navigate to [AWS Backup](https://eu-west-2.console.aws.amazon.com/backup/home?region=eu-west-2#/resources) console and confirm that the volume-id noted earlier appears under `Protected resources`.

 ### Validating SageMaker Notebook backups